timblair/restfulcf/README.markdown

 ## Requirements

-* ColdFusion 8
+* ColdFusion 8/9
 * Wildcard mappings for Search Engine Safe (SES) URLs must be enabled
 * [MXUnit](http://mxunit.org/) is required for the unit tests

-See Known Issues for reasons why the current version doesn't work with CF9.
+See Known Issues for how to make sure your RESTfulCF application works correctly on CF9.

 This framework makes use of the `CGI['PATH_INFO']` variable which is populated when a URL such as `script.cfm/path_info` is requested; this behaviour is known as "search engine safe URLs" and is not enabled by default on ColdFusion, and the example URL given would normally result in a `404 Not Found` error.
 To allow ColdFusion to handle these types of requests, edit your `web.xml` file and search for the following section: